Baseline-JS/serverless-baseline-invalidate-cloudfront/README.md

 # serverless-baseline-invalidate-cloudfront

 Serverless plugin that allows you to invalidate Cloudfront Cache securely, addressing previous security concerns with the vm2 dependency.
-Based on the original package `serverless-invalidate-cloudfront`.
+Based on the original package `serverless-cloudfront-invalidate`.

 ## Install